 fringe which has been able to survive the slump because it is composed partly of genuine artists and partly of genuine scoundrels.

-Best known for similarly enjoyable titles – On the Heights of Despair, A Short History of Decay, The Temptation to Exist and The Trouble with Being Born – and a far-right period that came far earlier in his existence than in Morrissey’s, Cioran moved to Paris in 1937.
+Best known for similarly enjoyable titles – On the Heights of Despair, A Short History of Decay, The Temptation to Exist and The Trouble with Being Born – and a far-right period that came far earlier in his existence than in pop performer Morrissey’s career, Cioran moved to Paris in 1937.
 Thereafter he left both his native country and native language behind.
 At home he had already written On the Heights of Despair (1934).
 The title came from one of the stock phrases used in suicide obituaries in Bucharest.